 Nominate a Yukon Historic Site

-Historic sites shape our environment and way of life.
-They may be associated with remarkable people or historical events, or have cultural, social or scientific significance.
+The Yukon's historic sites are a tangible record of the people and events that have shaped our way of life and our environment.
+They may be associated with remarkable people or historical events, or have cultural, social or scientific significance to the Yukon.

 What having Historic Site designation means